High-Deductible Health Plan (HDHP)

 - No taxes on HSA withdrawals for eligible medical expenses.

 - GEHA pays your HSA set-up fee and monthly bank fees.

 GEHA deposits a portion of your regular health plan premium into your HSA each month.
 GEHA bases its contribution on the effective date of your enrollment.
-When you enroll at Open Season and stay in the plan all year, GEHA will contribute $750 during the year for Self Only enrollment or $1,500 during the year for Self + Family enrollment.
+When you enroll at Open Season and stay in the plan all year, GEHA will contribute $750 during the year for Self Only enrollment, or $1,500 during the year for Self Plus One or Self and Family enrollment.
 You can also add your own funds to your HSA.
 As you need medical care during the year, you can use the money in your HSA to pay out-of-pocket expenses.
 Unused money in your account and the interest it earns rolls over at the end of each year and continues to grow.